Menu

 3.2.
 Top Organizations using Blockchain for the Automotive Industry

-In the automotive business, where the supply chain is so important, blockchain technology can create a trusted, accurate protocol for this supply chain.
+In the automotive business, where the supply chain is so essential, blockchain technology can create a trusted, accurate protocol for this supply chain.
 Removing counterfeit parts from the market should help improve transparency and lead to more efficient pricing strategies.

 Microsoft has teamed up with Groupe Renault to deliver a blockchain-based app saving all vehicle information to a streamlined, tamper-proof, and secure digital car maintenance book.
-While IBM has recently announced a collaboration with Maersk in order to create an industry-wide global trade digitization solution built on Blockchain to transform global, cross-border supply chains.
+While IBM has recently announced a collaboration with Maersk to create an industry-wide global trade digitization solution built on Blockchain to transform global, cross-border supply chains.

 But perhaps, the most interesting examples are found within American startups.